-"Lowest Floor" See Article III, Section 9.2.
+"Lowest Floor" As defined in Article III, Section 9.3.17.
 The lowest floor of the lowest enclosed area (including basement).
 An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement area is not considered a building's lowest floor; provided, that such an enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this ordinance.

-"Manufactured Home" See Article III, Section 9.2.
-A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-For Floodplain management purposes the term "manufactured home" includes park trailers, travel trailers, and other similar vehicles placed on site for greater than 180 days.
+"Manufactured Home" As defined in Article III, Section 9.3.18 means a structure, transportable in one or more sections, which is built on a permanent chassis and is designated for use with or without a permanent foundation when connected to the required utilities.
+For Floodplain management purposes the term "manufactured home" includes park trailers, travel trailers and other similar vehicles placed on site for greater than one hundred eighty (180) consecutive days.
+(Adopted March 2020)

-"Manufactured Housing, Mobile Homes and Trailers" These terms shall include all forms of modular, unitized or prefabricated housing, as well as mobile homes, intended as permanent residences.
-These terms do not include housing structures which are fully constructed on a site, or travel trailers, campers, pick-up campers, or any other similar type of vehicle or apparatus.
+"Manufactured Housing, Mobile Homes and Trailers" As defined in Article III, Section 9.3.18.
+These terms shall include all forms of modular, unitized or prefabricated housing, as well as mobile homes, intended as permanent residences.
+These terms do not include housing structures which are fully constructed on a site, or travel trailers, campers, pick-up campers or any other similar type of vehicle or apparatus.
+(Amended March 2020.)

-"Mean Sea Level" See Article III, Section 9.2.
+"Mean Sea Level" As defined in Article III, Section 9.3.19.
 The National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on a community's Flood Insurance Rate Map are referenced.